zibzub/catmoon/README.md

 - Wallet Cats, after a wallet lookup

 When a filter is active, matching cats stay bright and the rest of the CatMoon is dimmed.
 Use the active filter badge to reset back to all cats.

+Wallet Cats, Named Cats, and Character Cats can use runtime overlay highlights generated in the browser from the MoonCat atlas and the active ID set.

+The optional **Early rescue zone** toggle marks the first 7 rhombic faces, which roughly cover rescue-order IDs 0–5935.
+It is a broad face-level guide, not an exact early-rescue cat selector.
+It currently appears only in broad filtered modes where it adds context without crowding more specific rescue filters: Named Cats, Character Cats, and Wallet Cats.

 ## Wallet Cats